 have to add up, that would be a mess.
 Soon this will all suddenly

-F) Okay, now: Observing this balance of effects everywhere, keeping
+- F) Okay, now: Observing this balance of effects

-track of positive and negative is the core organizing problem.
-Nobody
+everywhere, keeping track of positive and negative is the core

-properly.
-This way we avoid negative numbers (though you
+think about it properly.
+This way we avoid negative numbers (though

-compare two numbers to see if they are the same, which is a way to
+compare two numbers to see if they are the same, which just like a way

-say, subtract and get zero as the result).
+of subtracting and getting zero as the result).

-G) Finally we come to the really big technical idea, which is to write
+- G) Finally we come to the really big technical idea,

 Why Zero?
 Zero is a way to talk about the balance.
 Zero means any